How to Use Your Education Stimulus Funding

 - Picnic tables: For socially distanced group work or any task that requires a writing surface, outdoor picnic tables are another great option.
 They come in all shapes and sizes, including accessible tables and ones with built-in umbrellas.

 - Trash receptacles: Classrooms will need areas to throw out their trash and sharpen their pencils.
-Installing a trash receptacle in each outdoor classroom adds convenience and improves sanitation.
+Installing a trash receptacle and receptacle lid in each outdoor classroom adds convenience and improves sanitation.

 - Other accessories: Add functionality and beauty to your learning centers with outdoor furniture accessories like shade structures and umbrellas, bike racks and planters.
 One accessory we highly recommend is a hand sanitizing station, which can help your students and staff practice good hand hygiene.